lsst-dm/dm_dev_guide/tools/git_lfs.rst

 Authenticating for push access
 ==============================

-If you want to push to a LSST Git LFS-backed repository you'll need to add configurations.
+If you want to push to a LSST Git LFS-backed repository you'll need to configure and cache your credentials.

 First, set up a credential helper to manage your GitHub credentials (Git LFS won't use your SSH keys).
 :ref:`We describe how to set up a credential helper for your system in the Git set up guide <git-credential-helper>`.